Rolling News. Tuesday, July 2, 2013.

 After a series of storms battered the electric grid of this large, mid-west city leaving many without power for weeks, cycling has all but disappeared.
 “The first few days were okay, and we kept riding as usual.
-But then my Garmin ran out of juice.” said 28 year old J.C.
-“I just… didn’t know what to do.”
+But then my Garmin ran out of juice.” said 28 year old Bob “I just… didn’t know what to do.”

 Without electricity, the devices so common in today’s cycling world started to die.
 Phones and media devices were the first to go, followed by GPS units.
 Power meters became useless.
 And without computers, many cyclists were left without the ability to plan riding routes online, leaving them riding around their neighborhood for fears of getting lost.

-“What are we supposed to do, wander around aimlessly?” said Sheryl, a local endurance rider.
+“What are we supposed to do, wander around aimlessly?” said Jamie, a local endurance rider.
 “We could end up anywhere, or nowhere.
 If we do a long ride and need water, how are we going to find a gas station without a working phone?”
 When asked if she would be willing to use a paper map, she replied, “Do you mean an e-reader?”
 We attempted to explain by stating that she could purchase a Thomas Guide, to which she said, “Who’s Thomas?
 Is he a local rider?”

 Some found that their high-end, electronically-controlled shifting bikes were reduced to very expensive single-speed bikes as their derailleur-controlled batteries wore down.
 Others say their bikes just “didn’t feel right” without the tech.
 “No music, no speed indication, no idea how far you’re going.
 No cadence.
-Come on, who rides without knowing their cadence?” said Joe, who says he started riding last month.
+Come on, who rides without knowing their cadence?” said Abe, who says he started riding last month.
 “You need the tech.
 Otherwise, you’re just, you know… pedaling.”

 Those wearing heart rate monitors who continued to ride agreed that these devices continued to work as inaccurately as they did prior to losing power.